sivasamyk/graylog-plugin-input-jmx/README.md

          {
-           "name": "HeapMemoryUsage", /* JMX MBean Attribute Name */ "key": "used", /* JMX Attribute Key if applicable */ "label": "jvm.mem.heap.used" /* Label for this attribute.
-Maps to a field in the graylog message.
-Allowed characters are A-Z,a-z,0-9,.,_ */
+           "name": "HeapMemoryUsage", /* JMX MBean Attribute Name */ "key": "used", /* JMX Attribute Key if applicable */ "label": "jvm.mem.heap.used" /* Maps to a field in the graylog message.
+Allowed characters are A-Z,a-z,0-9,.,_ */ }
-         }
        ]
      },